Light-Level 20% Glycolic Lunchtime Chemical Peel

 WHAT DOES IT DO: Dead skin cells are what cause a dull skin, uneven skin tone, and blackheads and acne.
 The dissolving action of the glycolic acids allows the dead cells to slough off, leaving behind a smoother skin surface with clearer pores.
 It also helps stimulate collagen formation under the skin's surface, which helps plump up the skin from beneath, smoothing out fine surface wrinkles and superficial scars.

 HOW DO YOU USE IT: The 20 percent glycolic acid face peel is mild solution that's suitable for all skin types, and both beginning and experienced peelers who would like to maintain their results from stronger peels.
-There may be some redness right after the peel, but generally there is not much if any actual peeling (hence the name Lunchtime peel).
+This peel can be left on for up to 10 minutes, depending on the depth you'd like to peel at.

 WHY USE A 20 PERCENT GLYCOLIC PEEL: Chemical peels are versatile tools that are used to resurface the upper layers of your skin by loosening the bonds between the dead skin cells that dull your skin, while stimulating the collagen beneath the skin to form and align.
 This plumps up any fine lines and scars from below the surface.